-Great news for CKEditor and its community: Drupal, one of the most used CMS platforms in the world, decided that CKEditor will be the editor included inside Drupal 8, which should be hitting the market by the end of 2013.
+Great news for CKEditor and its community: Drupal, one of the most used CMS platforms in the world, decided that CKEditor 4 will be the editor included inside Drupal 8, which should be hitting the market by the end of 2013.

-What it means for Drupal
+# What it means for Drupal

 Several Drupal developers are also joining this effort, making the integration as powerful as possible and bringing feedback to the CKEditor team.
 We're talking about two high-level development teams working together on the same goal in a fast interaction model.
 There is no way for this to fail.
 It's a win-win situation.

-What it means for CKEditor
+# What it means for CKEditor

 The CKEditor community could not be happier.
-Drupal will bring a huge number of users for CKEditor, which will be actively providing feedback to us.
+Drupal will bring a huge number of users for CKEditor, who will be actively providing feedback to us.
 At the same time, Drupal has one of the most advanced, mature and active developer communities in the world when it comes to software development.
-This mass of brilliant minds will enjoy using the brand new CKEditor Add-ons Repository to bring new amazing features to CKEditor, as well as participating in its testing, bug fixing and stabilization.
+This mass of brilliant minds will enjoy using the brand new CKEditor Add-ons Repository to bring new amazing features to CKEditor, as well as participating in its testing, bug fixing, and stabilization.